NexPlayer/Unity-SDK/platforms/mac.md

 - H.264
 - MPEG-4

----
 ## Build Configuration
-The NexPlayer™ Plugin for Unity supports Standalone Builds for macOS.
+The NexPlayer  Plugin for Unity supports Standalone Builds for macOS.

 It's required to set the **Target Platform** as **macOS** in the Unity Build Settings configuration.